mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/resources/single_function_recipe_template.md

 ```

-Ensure all test method names are unique, otherwise pytest will ignore them!
+Ensure all test function names are unique, otherwise pytest will ignore them!

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->